Santa Ana del Táchira

 Santa Ana del Tachira is a town in Táchira, Venezuela, capital of Córdoba Municipality.
 It is located 810 meters above sea level on the banks of the Quinimarí River in the Andes.
 Founded in 1860 by Timoteo Chacon it is located south of San Cristóbal between the mountains and valleys of the foothills of the Tamá Massif.
 The town's past is preserved in some of its long streets, old houses, and colorful roofs with terracotta tiles.

 Geography

-It is located in the southwest of the state of Táchira, at the geographical coordinates 07 º 38'43 "north latitude and 72 ° 16'33" West.
+It is located in the southwest of the state of Táchira, at the geographical coordinates 07º 38′ 43″ north latitude and 72° 16′ 33″ west longitude.

 The city is linked with the rest of the country by road links to the cities of Barinas and San Cristóbal.
 It is an agricultural center dedicated mainly to coffee and vegetables, as well as commercial horticulture upstairs, in the lower areas grow crops corn and sugar.
 There are small industries engaged in the process of cleaning, drying, storage and marketing of coffee.
 It serves as administrative and support services to the surrounding agricultural communities.
 It is anticipated that in the future it will be functionally integrated in the conurbation San Cristobal, Táriba and Palmira.

 In the area is located the Western Penitentiary.